murali1996/nlp-notes/README.md

 1. Commonality between Language Modelling, Machine Translation and Word2vec: All of them have a huge vocabulary size at the output and there is a need to alleviate computing of the huge sized softmax layer!
 See [Ruder's page](http://ruder.io/word-embeddings-softmax/index.html) for a quick-read.

 ## Quick Bites
 1. Byte Pair Encoding (BPE) is a data compression technique that iteratively replaces the most frequent pair of symbols (originally bytes) in a given dataset with a single unused symbol.
 In each iteration, the algorithm finds the most frequent (adjacent) pair of symbols, each can be constructed of a single character or a sequence of characters, and merged them to create a new symbol.
 All occurences of the selected pair are then replaced with the new symbol before the next iteration.
 Eventually, frequent sequence of characters, up to a whole word, are replaced with a single symbol, until the algorithm reaches the defined number of iterations (50k can be an example figure).
 During inference, if a word isn’t part of the BPE’s pre-built dictionary, it will be split into subwords that are.
-An example code of BPE can be found here. https://gist.github.com/ranihorev/6ba9a88c9e7401b603cd483dd767e783
+An example code of BPE can be found here. <https://gist.github.com/ranihorev/6ba9a88c9e7401b603cd483dd767e783>
+1. Also for BPE, see <https://leimao.github.io/blog/Byte-Pair-Encoding/>
 1. Models can be trained on SNLI in two different ways: (i) sentence encoding-based models that explicitly separate the encoding of the individual sentences and (ii) joint methods that allow to use encoding of both sentences (to use cross-features or attention from one sentence to the other).

 [Mikolov et al. 2013a]: https://arxiv.org/abs/1301.3781